The Complete Door Closer Adjustment Guide

 Back Check – some hydraulic door closer models allow adjusting the back-check.

-The door closer Back Check (Labeled “B” or “BC”) means how the door’s resistance responds when opening the door past a certain point.
+A “B” or “BC” on a door closers stands for Back Check and means how the door’s resistance responds when opening the door past a certain point.

 Sometimes we hear customers say that the door is hard to open or that they want us to adjust the tension on the door closer, in these cases they are often referring to back check.